Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 Specifically, Streitwise targets secondary markets including Indianapolis and St. Louis.
 The founders have over $5 million of their own money tied up in the investments, for skin in the game.

-Why have the yield and the share price dropped?
+Why did the yield and the share price dropped?
 Because Streitwise’s flagship tenant opted not to renew their commercial lease, and Streitwise has not completely refilled the office space yet.
+And let’s be honest, there’s plenty of skepticism about office real estate and its future.

-Bottom Line: A higher-yield, easy starting point for passive commercial real estate investments.
+Bottom Line: A simple starting point for commercial office real estate investments with transparency around fees and returns.
 (Read our full Streitwise review here.)

-Type: Pooled REIT fund holding commercial real estate.
+Type: Pooled REIT fund holding office space real estate.

 9. RealtyMogul

-RealtyMogul splits the difference, offering two REITs for non-accredited investors.
-Their Income REIT pays higher dividends with less emphasis on long-term growth.
+The RealtyMogul Income REIT pays higher dividends with less emphasis on long-term growth.
 It currently pays a 6% annual dividend, distributed monthly.
-As of early 2023, it’s paid an average annual return of 9.21%.
+As of early 2024, it’s delivered an average annual return of 7.79%.

 Both REITs hold multifamily real estate and commercial properties.
 The minimum investment remains high however at $5,000.